Is market research is losing its place in the boardroom?

 Manchester map for market research analysis

 Probing and testing cause and effect relationships also ensures more robust analysis.
-The ‘Manchester Map’ is a useful technique learned in management consulting days.
-This involves systematically reviewing findings and asking ‘so what does this mean?’ or ‘why does this happen?’.
-It helps sort and delineate information.
-Thus enabling clearer understanding and articulation of findings and conclusions.
+In particular, the ‘Manchester Map’ is useful technique learned in management consulting days.
+This involves systematically reviewing findings and then asking ‘so what does this mean?’ or ‘why does this happen?’.
+It also helps sort and delineate information.
+Thus helping understand and express findings and conclusions.

-- Market research has a place in the boardroom – the most successful businesses are those that truly understand their customers.
-Market research ensures their voice is heard.
+- Market research has a place in the boardroom; the most successful businesses are those that truly understand their customers.
+Market research therefore ensures their voice is heard.

-- Ensure your research works hard.
+- Ensure your research works.
 This starts with writing a clear market research brief.
-Include your business objectives not just want you want to know and seek several responses to your brief.
+Include your business aims not just what you want to know.
+Also seek several responses to your brief.

 - Conduct due diligence.
-Meet the researchers who will do the work.
-Also ask them what they know about your business and how they conduct and analyse research.
+In particular, meet the researchers who will do the work.
+And also ask them what they know about your business, how their market research services work.
+Also ask who conducts, and how they analyse research.

 - Demand a curious, diligent, business and marketing savvy researcher.
-This is one able to ask questions until no more can be asked to truly understand causes and effects.
-Also able to draw conclusions and recommend practical solutions to help you.
+One therefore able to ask questions to truly understand causes and effects.
+And thus able to draw conclusions and recommend practical solutions to help you.